RedocamaI/Bug-Hub/Bugs.md

-# Format for reporting a bug and creating a PR
+# Format for reporting a bug, to the community